 MadKudu does not work with default scoring rules but instead automatically suggests custom Likelihood to Buy scoring rules based on the analysis of the behavior of your past conversions.

 However, we may want to customize the weight of some events to improve the performance of the model and to suit your business need.
 See how to edit your Likelihood to Buy scoring model.

 Setting thresholds for the different segments would be done in the Thresholds tab.
 On this page, you are also able to see the performance of the model on the training dataset.

 Learn more about how to optimize the performance of a model.

 - Left graph: total population in the training dataset, scored and their distribution displayed by segment.
 We want to get close to a distribution of:

 - ~20% high

-- Right graph: converters in the training dataset, scored and distributed by their segment. we want to have a distribution of:
+- Right graph: converters in the training dataset, scored and distributed by their segment.
+We want to have a distribution close to:

 - very high + high the largest as possible (an "ok" result would be ~ 55%, a really really excellent result would be > 80%), called the "Recall" (your true positives).

 Keep iterating as needed, the end goal is to achieve the ~20/80 rule of "20% of highly active people account for 80% of people who converted".
 The thresholds allow us to adjust this distribution, but mostly the weight of each event are fine tuned to improve the performance of the model and get closer to that 20/80 rule